emacsmirror/gptel-aibo/README.md

 mode enabled, an extension of `gptel-mode`.

-To get started, open your file, move the cursor to the section you're working on, and then switch to the gptel-aibo console.
+To get started, open your file, move the cursor to the section you're working on, or even start from a project-related buffer, such as the compilation buffer, and then switch to the gptel-aibo console.
 There, you can talk to the LLM and receive suggestions.
 Use `gptel-aibo-send` to send your request, which is bound to `C-c RET`, just like the send command in `gptel-mode`.

 Once a response is received, you can apply it using the command `gptel-aibo-apply-last-suggestions` (bound to `C-c !`), or continue the conversation with more detailed instructions.

+There is also a custom variable, `gptel-aibo-auto-apply`.
+When set, gptel-aibo will automatically apply the LLM’s response to your project after receiving it.
+This makes gptel-aibo function like the aider’s no-auto-commits.
+Use it carefully!

 ### Completion at point
 `gptel-aibo` also provides a minor mode `gptel-aibo-complete-mode` and an